 Energy efficiency

-Figure 6 shows energy consumption of sensor node.
+Figure 7 shows energy consumption of sensor node.
 The total energy used in the sensor node is calculated as the sum of the energy used in each part of the sensor node.
 Particularly, the energy is most used in communication.
 Energy used in calculation and other tasks is relatively small.
-It shows that the overall energy efficiency can be drastically increased by designing low energy consumption for communications and by energy efficient operation of communications.
+Figure 7 shows that the overall energy efficiency can be drastically increased by designing low energy consumption for communications and by energy efficient operation of communications.